 It was August and peak rainy days of what has been a very wet monsoon this year.
 But it is the best time to drive from Mumbai to Pune, zigzagging down the Western Ghats, admiring the Sahyadris awash with rains and gleaming fifty shades of green.
 I had signed up for a three-day retreat at Atmantan and I was looking forward to spending time away from my laptop (my first trip this year without my trusty Mac!).
 As I drove past villages, farms, grazing cows, and sugarcane and paddy fields, I could already feel the calm that comes from leaving the city behind.
 Now if only the roads were better; each bump jolted me out of my reverie…

 From the outskirts of Pune, I took a detour towards Mulshi Lake, and 3.5 hours after I had hit the road from Mumbai, the lake suddenly loomed up on my right.
-And a few minutes later I was making my way up the driveway of Atmantan Resort.
+And a few minutes later I was making my way up the driveway of Atmantan Wellness Centre.

 Nestled in the lap of the Sahyadris, and overlooking the Mulshi Lake, Atmantan is the perfect place for a wellness retreat.
 It’s far away from the noise and pollution of the city, and the natural beauty surrounding it – the hills, the lake, the waterfalls – all add to a sense of tranquillity.